beatriceallamand/Econ-281/Research_Ideas_Week_1.md

 Another measure of pre-existing deviations from average condition can be computed from the idea of slackness for fiscal policy, i.e. how steep the marginal cost curve is in each region.
 In some regions, there is slackness and a fiscal stimulus generates increase production without much cost increase, relative to tighter regions.
 That provides a distinct measure of ideal interest rate response across space that could help adress the research question.
 A related issue is briefly discussed in Chodorow-Reich (2019), when they cite forces like lower factor prices or congested labor markets in generating state-dependent multipliers.

+## Juan's thoughts.

+The second paragraph is very interesting and very clear.
+Maybe take a look at Boehm and Pandalai-Nayar "convex supply cost" paper.
+My paper with Malte and Noémie also estimates this local aggregate marginal cost curve at the local level.

+The first paragraph I understood it less.
+I don't understand the notion of optimality that you are thinking of.
+It seems that what you are saying does not occur in the NK model (since local output responses are linear in nominal interest rates)?

 # (2) Debt Payment and Credit Supply

 Motivated by Pinardon-Touati (2023).
 If local government borrowing crowds out local investment through capacity/credit supply constraints, should we expect shocks to debt payment increase credit supply for all interest rate levels?